trufflesuite/trufflesuite.com/src/docs/truffle/quickstart.md

 ## Migrating with Truffle Console

 While Truffle Develop is an all-in-one personal blockchain and console, it spins up a very basic instance of ganache.
-You can also use [a desktop application](/ganache), to launch your personal blockchain, which is a easier to understand tool for those new to Ethereum and the blockchain, as it displays much more information up-front.
+You can also use [a desktop application](/ganache), to launch your personal blockchain, which is an easier to understand tool for those new to Ethereum and the blockchain, as it displays much more information up-front.
 Alternatively, if you want to customize your ganache instance using all the options available to you through the [`ganache` CLI](https://github.com/trufflesuite/ganache#readme)

 The only extra step, aside from running Ganache, is that it requires editing the Truffle configuration file to point to the Ganache instance.